 The Whitebait Connection (WBC) is a national, non-profit community conservation education programme.
 It is action based and offers concrete and specific ways in which all New Zealanders can come to understand and become involved with our local freshwater environments.

-The programme is under the auspices of the Mountains to Sea Conservation Trust.
-The main focus of the WBC is to provide experiential learning opportunities to schools and communities throughout New Zealand.
+The main focus of the programme is to provide experiential learning opportunities to schools and communities throughout New Zealand.

 After discovering their local freshwater environments, students and their communities are encouraged to take action for their local catchment with activities like riparian restoration, fencing, and stream monitoring.